funkybooboo/university/notes/week11/default_and_deleted.md

 It seems the default destructor will call the destructor of each member in reverse order of their declaration.

 # Deleting Defaults
 Defaults can be explicitly accepted or deleted with `default` or `delete`.
+If you provide any constructor, no default constructor will be generated.
+That is why you would use `default` to ensure the default is used anyway.

 ```c++
 class CantCopyMe